jadeallenx/Net-Easypost/README.md

 Please note! __All API errors are fatal via croak__.
 If you need to catch errors more gracefully, I recommend using [Try::Tiny](http://search.cpan.org/perldoc?Try::Tiny) in your implementation.

-# ATTRIBUTES

-## access\_code

-This is the Easypost API access code which the client will use to authenticate calls to various endpoints.
-This is a required attribute which must be supplied at object instantiation time.

 # METHODS

 ## verify\_address